Ruth Underwood

-Ruth Underwood (born Ruth Komanoff; May 23, 1946) is an American musician best known for playing xylophone, marimba, vibraphone, and other percussion instruments for Frank Zappa and his band The Mothers of Invention.
+Ruth Underwood (née Komanoff; May 23, 1946) is an American musician best known for playing xylophone, marimba, vibraphone, and other percussion instruments for Frank Zappa and his band The Mothers of Invention.
 She played for Zappa from 1968 until the mid-1970s, and again briefly before Zappa's death in 1993.
 She married fellow Zappa musician Ian Underwood.

-Life and career
+Background

 Underwood began her music training in the classical tradition, studying both at Ithaca College under Warren Benson and at Juilliard under Saul Goodman (timpani) and Morris Goldenberg (percussion).
 Throughout 1967, she kept a regular attendance at the Garrick Theater in New York City when Frank Zappa and The Mothers of Invention were the resident band.
 This resulted in her association with Zappa, beginning in December 1967.

 Oh, I was probably one of those rather stiff people from the suburbs – I think some of us did understand, and we kept coming back for more, and more, and more.
 I remember being very upset when they finally finished their stint at the Garrick Theatre and went back to L.A.
 I felt as if the real heart had gone out of New York City, and I had to get back on with my conservatory music training life, which seemed very dull after this.

 In May 1969 she married keyboardist/saxophonist Ian Underwood, a fellow Zappa musician.
 They divorced in 1986.
 Professionally she used both her birth name, Ruth Komanoff, and her married name.

+Career

+Hamilton Face Band

+Underwood was the drummer with a rock group named the Hamilton Face Band during 1969, appearing on their recordings released by Philips Records and Bell Records.
+The first album, The Hamilton Face Band was produced by Anne Tansey.
+The group felt that they were rushed and weren't happy with it.
+However, the second one that was produced by Johanan Vigoda brought them some chart success.